Rice Prices – Historical Graph

 1. Weather Conditions

 Rice cultivation relies heavily on weather conditions.
-The top rice producers in the world are located in Asia which is mostly visited by strong typhoons from the Pacific which bring excessive flood that damages rice crops.
+The top rice producers in the world are located in Asia which is mostly visited by strong typhoons from the Pacific, bringing excessive flood that damages rice crops.

 This alone explains the changeable rice cost in the market as weather disturbances reduce optimal rice production.